Hypnotherapy for Anxiety

-An example: Michael was terrified of going to the dentist, he booked an appointment, and the night before he start to think about the terrible things that might happen, what if he cannot control himself and faints, he then experiences a considerable amount of anxious negative thoughts and physical symptoms, the more anxious he gets, the more catastrophic he thinks, until he can’t stand it anymore and cancels the appointment.
-This brought about an immediate reduction of anxiety, and therefore, the next time Michael makes an appointment with the dentist, he will not only be likely to think even worse thoughts, but will experience more anxiety, he will also be strongly compelled again to cancel the appointment – and then he will be stuck in an anxiety avoidance cycle that is difficult to get out of.
+An example: Michael was terrified of going to the dentist, he booked an appointment, and the night before he starts to think about the terrible things that might happen, what if he cannot control himself and faints, he then experiences a considerable amount of anxious negative thoughts and physical symptoms, the more anxious he gets, the more catastrophic he thinks, until he can’t stand it anymore and cancels the appointment.
+This brought about an immediate reduction of anxiety, and therefore, the next time Michael makes an appointment with the dentist, he will not only be likely to think even worse thoughts but will experience more anxiety, he will also be strongly compelled again to cancel the appointment – and then he will be stuck in an anxiety avoidance cycle that is difficult to get out of.

 So when is anxiety inappropriate?

 It is important to realise that there are many situations that come up in everyday life in which it is appropriate and reasonable to react with some anxiety.
 If you didn’t feel any anxiety in response to everyday challenges involving potential loss or failure, something would be wrong.
 Anxiety disorders are distinguished from everyday, normal anxiety, in that they involve anxiety that is:-

 - More intense, for example a panic attack

 - Lasts longer – anxiety that may persist for months instead of going away after a stressful situation has passed